ErikPeterson/deeponion/readme.md

 Several programs began behaving in bizarre ways, including a local server that refused to die even after I restarted my computer and sent a kill messages to almost every process on the system.
-Finally, as I was hitting command + s to save my lab, I got an error message saying that my computer coudn't save the file.
+Finally, as I was hitting command + s to save my lab, I got an error message saying that my computer couldn't save the file.
 I tried again, and got the same error message.
 I tried to close the program, and suddenly my computer turned off.
 When I booted it back up again, it couldn't read its own drive.
 Something in memory had become so corrupted that the computer could no longer find files.
 I had to completely wipe my computer and start over.

+Site has many pages (the pages on the site)
+     has many links => through pages
+Page has many links (the links on the page)
+Link belongs to page (the page the link appeared on)